quanser/ACC-Competition-2025/Software_Guides/DevelopmentGuide.md

                             L QCar2_Workspace.rt-linux_x86_64
 ```

-The studio RT Model is used if you spawn the QCar 2 at 1/10th scale as done in the Setup_Competition_Map.py script.
-The non-studio version is used if you spawn the Virtual QCar 2 in at full scale.
+The studio RT Model is used if you spawn the QCar 2 at 1/10th scale, as done in the Setup_Competition_Map.py script.
+The non-studio version is used if you spawn the Virtual QCar 2 in at full scale, as done in the Setup_Base_Scenario_stop_ACC_Competition_2025.py script.

 ### Development Container